Skip to main content

 Los Angeles, California

-• Benzodiazepine Taper With Cognitive Behavioral Therapy in Patients Using Prescription Opioids
+• Benzodiazepine Taper with Cognitive Behavioral Therapy in Patients Using Prescription Opioids

 open to eligible people ages 18-85